-When the school is considering excluding a child, (either fixed term or permanently), where additional vulnerability is identified it is important that the child's welfare is taken into consideration.
+When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
+The head teacher will consider their legal duty of care when sending a learner home.